 Successful marketers need to deliver the right messaging for the right moment.
 Better creative messages improve ad relevance and drive more qualified clicks from your Search ads.

-In this Search ads guide for Google Ads, you’ll learn how to create compelling ads as people search on Google.com.
+In this Search ads guide for Google Ads, you’ll learn how to create compelling responsive search ads as people search on Google.com.

 1. Write compelling, genuine ad copy

 - Craft messaging that focuses on user benefits.

 Why: Users respond to ads that speak to their needs.

 - Tie your headline and description line’s messaging to your keywords.

 Why: Users tend to engage with ads that appear most relevant to their search.